Researchers have evaluated how climate change could affect Norwegian salmon farming over the next 50 years.

 - 21 research and industry partners from 16 countries participate in the project, which aims at ensuring a sustainable increase in seafood production in areas – and for species – with potential for sustainable growth.

 - The project includes 16 case studies investigating the impact of climate change on European fisheries and aquaculture.

 - The case study on Norwegian farmed salmon is one of the project’s most comprehensive studies in the project.

 - For more, visit the project website

-Co-creating a decision support framework to ensure sustainable fish production in Europe under climate change
+Decision support for a sustainable European fish production under climate change

 Climate changes are happening right now and they are threatening sustainable growth in aquaculture and fisheries worldwide.
 ClimeFish wants to draw the focus to the necessity of change, both when it comes to using opportunities while mitigating risks under the effects of climate change on aquaculture and fisheries.